AymanHaidry/Kosmosic-Orbiton/docs/CONTRIBUTING.md

 - **Open an issue:** For bugs, feature requests, or "how do I..." questions.
 - **Check the code:** The docstrings are actually decent.
 Start with `kosmosic_orbiton.py` -> `CommandEngine`.
+- **Read the roadmap:** If you want to know where the project is headed.

 ---